 Beware of paper tea bags too, which can be worse than plastic tea bags.

-GET THIS: Many paper tea bags are treated with epichlorohydrin, a compound mainly used in the production of epoxy resins.
+GET THIS: Also according to Dr. Mercola, many “paper tea bags are treated with epichlorohydrin, a compound mainly used in the production of epoxy resins.
 Considered a potential carcinogen by the National Institute for Occupational Safety and Health2 (NIOSH), epichlorohydrin is also used as a pesticide.
 When epichlorohydrin comes in contact with water, it hydrolyzes to 3-MCPD, which has been shown to cause cancer in animals.
-It has also been implicated in infertility (it has a spermatoxic effect in male rats) and suppressed immune function.
+It has also been implicated in infertility (it has a spermatoxic effect in male rats) and suppressed immune function.”

 So what do you do the next time you want a cup of tea?
 Antioxidant rich teas aren’t going to do much to counterbalance the chemicals, additives and artificial flavorings in today’s modern teas.